REVIEW: Sleuth at Nottingham Playhouse

 Pompous Andrew Wyke (Miles Richardson) is a rich and successful mystery writer who lures his wife’s lover Milo Tindle (James Alexandrou) to his country home.
 The two become involved in a battle of wits with some humiliating and disatrous results.

-A strong cast of two men carry the show, experimenting with different characters within their roles as they play conceited mind games with one another.
+A strong cast carry the show, experimenting with different characters within their roles as they play conceited mind games with one another.

 Shaffer’s plot builds illusion upon reality upon illusion, creating an exciting farce which toys with the audience as much as the story’s competing gamesmen toy with each other.